 The Fiscal Jurisdiction

-The Fiscal Courts of the Länder and the Federal Fiscal Court have the jurisdiction over all matters of fiscal law, excluding administrative fines and criminal law cases.
+The Fiscal Courts of the Länder and the Federal Supreme Finance Court have the jurisdiction over all matters of fiscal law, excluding administrative fines and criminal law cases.
 They stand independently and coequally beside the courts of law (civil and criminal matters), the administrative, the labor and the social courts.
 Unlike the other jurisdictions, the fiscal jurisdiction is characterized by a simple two-tier structure.
-Courts of first instance are the Fiscal Courts of the Länder ranking equally with the higher regional courts; the Federal Fiscal Court is the court of appeal as Federal Supreme Court in tax and customs matters.
+Courts of first instance are the Fiscal Courts of the Länder ranking equally with the higher regional courts; the Federal Supreme Finance Court is the court of appeal as Federal Supreme Court in tax and customs matters.
 The organization and government of the Court and the legal procedure are essentially regulated by the Code of Procedure for Fiscal Courts.

 The citizen can raise objections against tax returns and administrative acts.
 If the fiscal authority is not willing to allow the objection, it has to reject it by a written decision.
 After this extra judicial preliminary proceedings action can be taken before the Fiscal Court.